Green Bridge of Wales & Stack Rock

 The Green Bridge was in the news in 2017 when Hurricane Ophelia caused it to lose a large amount of stone from the outer block of the arch.
 That loss may well hasten the demise of the arch.

-If you are feeling energetic you can extend your walk to take in St Govan's Chapel and Holy Well to the east, and beyond the Chapel lies the popular Bosherston Lakes.
+If you are feeling energetic you can extend your walk to take in the Iron Age promontory fort known as Flimston Bay Fort to the east, or extend your walk even further to St Govan's Chapel and Holy Well.
+Beyond the Chapel lies the popular Bosherston Lakes.

 The Green Bridge of Wales has been featured in our 'UK Travel Photo of the Day'.